-In terms of how LED strips are connected to the Pixblasters MS1 controller, "Segmented" and "Non-segmented" topologies are identical.
-Therefore, block schematic shown in the Figure 5.1 still applies.
+In terms of how LED strips are connected to the Pixblasters MS1 controller, "Segmented" and "Nonsegmented" topologies are identical.
+Therefore, block schematic shown in the Figure 7.1 still applies.
 What is different is the way how LED strips are used and configured.
-In "Segmented" topology each LED strip may contain several video lines (see Figure 4.7).
+In "Segmented" topology each LED strip may contain several video lines (see Figure 5.7).
 A number of lines depend on the value stored in the SegmentsNO register.
 This way, vertical resolution of a single MS1 controller is no longer limited to the number of connected LED strips.
-Since LED strip is treated by Pixblasters controller as segmented, it has to be physically configured (broken into segments) as shown in Figure 4.7 and Figure 5.2.
+Since LED strip is treated by Pixblasters controller as segmented, it has to be physically configured (broken into segments) as shown in Figure 5.7 and Figure 7.2.

-Figure 5.2 LED Strip Configuration for "Segmented" Topology
+Figure 7.2 LED Strip Configuration for "Segmented" Topology

-Please find detailed explanations and controller configuration examples in the PAPP004 application note - LED Strips Matrix - Non-Segmented and Segmented (Zig-Zag): http://pixblasters.com/wp-content/uploads/2021/03/papp004-Pixblasters-LED-Strips-Matrix-Explained v1.0.pdf
+Please find detailed explanations and controller configuration examples in the PAPP004 application note - LED Strips Matrix - Non-Segmented and Segmented (Zig-Zag): http://pixblasters.com/wp-content/uploads/2021/03/papp004-Pixblasters-LED-Strips-Matrix-Explained_v1.0.pdf

-5.2 Multi-Controller Topology
+7.2 Multi-Controller Topology

-Multi-controller topologies use more than one Pixblasters MS1 controller to drive LED strips.
+Multi-controller topologies use more than one Pixblasters MS1 controller to drive LED displays build be larger number of LED strips and LED panels.
 In that case, system has one "Master" controller to which the video source is connected, and up to 48 downstream "Slave" controllers chained together using standard Ethernet cable.
 Please, see the chapter Powering the Pixblasters controller based LED display for more information.